-If you've ever wondered about it, you're in luck.
-FIRST Copy Editor Rebecca Abma recently auditioned at an open call.
+If you’ve ever wondered about it, you’re in luck.
+FIRST Copy Editor Rebecca Abma has firsthand experience auditioning at an open call.
 Here, she shares some insider tips about what The Voice auditions process is really like.
 Here’s everything you need to know.

-Come very early or very late.
 My audition time was set for 7 a.m. to noon on a Sunday morning.
-I got there around 7:30 a.m. and left around 12:30 p.m., so about 5 hours.
+I got there around 7:30 a.m. and left around 12:30 p.m., so it took about five hours.

 People who queued up in the hours before call time were leaving as I was getting there.
 And people who came between 10 and 11 a.m. finished up shortly after I did.
 If you can’t get there early, come late and avoid the lines.